Drivetrain (album)

 Drivetrain is the twelfth studio album by the southern rock band 38 Special, released in 2004.

 Eight of the album's 12 songs were co-written by long-time collaborator Jim Peterik.

+Bridge Bash in The Miami Herald praised the album's intentions of capturing the sound of a live performance, commenting that the group's music has "never sounded so powerful and 'in your face'".